dazinator/Xamarin.TestyDroid/README.md

 # TestyDroid

-TestyDroid is a small command line tool, to handle running your unit tests on an android device during CI builds.
+TestyDroid is a small command line tool, that handles running your unit tests on an android device, and reporting the results back.

 1. It will start the android emulator
 2. It will load the desired AVD and detect when it has successfully booted.